HFarkhari/Docker/README.md

 # Introduction to Docker

-Welcome to the GitHub repository for the "Intro to Docker Part 1" presentation!
+Welcome to the GitHub repository for the "Intro to Docker" presentation!
 This repository contains the resources and information related to the session.

 ## Presentation Videos